 - Layout and physical environment: Many communities have circular hallways, so residents do not get frustrated by dead ends.
 Room and door clearly labeled with words and pictures to help residents find their way around.
-An enclosed outdoor area with walking paths that is secure.
+An enclosed outdoor area with a walking path that is secure.

 - Activity Programming Based on Abilities: Activities are available that suit your loved one’s cognitive ability, memory, attention span, language, reasoning ability, and physical function.

-- Care Services: Most Memory Care assisted living communities have “all-inclusive” care, and they will assist residents with all their activities of daily living needs, such as bathing, dressing, eating.
+- Care Services: Most Memory Care Communities have “all-inclusive” care, and they will assist residents with all their activities of daily living needs, such as bathing, dressing, eating.